stepancar/articles/articles/raster-animations-with-lottie/index.md

 />

 or, instead we could create images for every frame in the animation and display them one by one.
-So, you can play more with your custom player for this animation, trying to optimize it
+So, you can play more with your custom player for this animation, trying to optimize it.

 You probably noticed that this is a huge overhead for the animation.
 The size of the JSON file is 1.5MB.
 This is a lot for such a simple animation.